Racism Is Better Than Slavery

 Why do they exist at all?
 Why are there schools that are referred to as historically black?
 Why was education for blacks separated from the mainstream and why has the approach persisted for so long?

 The only answer to that question should embarrass all of us.
-It was one more way to isolate the black community from the mainstream.
+It was one more way to isolate the black community keeping them at arm’s length.